-So (as much as is in me) I am ready to preach the gospel to you also that are at Rome.
+So (as much as is in me) I am ready to preach lhe gospel to you also that are at Rome.

 For I am not ashamed of the gospel.
-For it is the power of God unto salvation to every one that believeth: to the Jew first and to the Greek.
+For it is the power of God unto salvation to every one that believelh: to the Jew first and to the Greek.

-For the justice of God is revealed therein, from faith unto faith, as it is written: The just man liveth by faith.0
+For the justice of God is revealed therein, from laith unto faith, as it is written: The just man liveth by faith.0

 The act of divine faith is entirely requisite in order that a man may be converted to Our Lord, in whom alone salvation is to be found.
-It was of "Our Lord Jesus Christ of Nazareth that St. Peter said: "Neither is there salvation in any other.
+It was of "Our Lord Jesus Christ of Nazareth" that St. Peter said: "Neither is there salvation in any other.
 For there is no other name under heaven given to men, whereby we must be saved."
 7

 Pope Pius IX put forward this prayer and work incumbent upon the Bishops of the Catholic Church as something which was to be done out of charity.
 It is, indeed, essentially the work of this virtue.
 Charity is the supernatural love of friendship for God, a love which necessarily carries with it the love of our neighbor based upon this affection for God.
-The love of friendship for God necessarily involves a sincere will to do His will.
+The Jove of friendship for God necessarily involves a sincere will to do His will.
 Now, it is the will of God that all men be saved.
-In the First Epistle to Timothy we read of God our Saviour that He "will have all men to be saved and to come to the knowledge of the truth."
-8
+In the First Epistle to Timothy we read of God our Saviour that He "will have all men to be saved and to come to the knowledge of the truth." §

 Objectively, then, a person is doing the work of charity when he works and prays to bring his fellow men to accept divine public revelation, to enter and to remain in the true supernatural kingdom of God on earth, and to prepare for the possession and enjoyment of the Beatific Vision.
 The obligation to do this work is all the more incumbent upon the men whom Our Lord has made responsible for the spiritual well-being of their fellows, the members of the apostolic college.
 The Bishops of the Catholic Church, under the leadership of the Bishop of Rome, the successor of St. Peter, constitute this apostolic college.
-Justice as well as charity demands
+Justice as well as charity demands that these men work and pray for the accomplishment of this end as powerfully as they can.
+'This is the obligation of which Pope Pius IX spoke in the Singulari quadam.